wso2/docs-choreo-dev/e2e-tests-cypress/README.md

 ## Quick Start

-### Setup & Run
+-   ### Setup & Run

     1. Navigate to the `e2e-tests-cypress` directory
-2. run `npm install` - only for first time
+    2. Run `npm install` - only for first time
-3. change
+    3. Change
         -   loginURL
         -   appSvcURL
         -   baseUrl
             that contains `https://console.dv.choreo.dev` to `http://localhost:9000` - your front-end serving url
-4. run `npm run e2etest:headless`
+    4. Run `npm run e2etest:headless`

     -   This will run test cases in [headless mode](#headless-mode).

-### Debugging
+-   ### Debugging

     -   You can find screen shot of failured test cases in `e2e-tests-cypress/screenshots` directory

     -   There are videos created for all the success and failed test cases in `e2e-tests-cypress/videos` directory.

     -   You can check a error is already reported or not by filtering issues contains `Type/e2eTestFailure` lable on github.

     -   You can check identified errors in [interactive mode](#interactive-mode) to get more idea on visualized manner.

 ## Setup